iHansy/weekend-sql-to-do-list/overview.md

     {} If due date is not a date format don't proceed and alert user to fix format {} See if I can change buttons to not stick with bootstrap {} Center text in table cells
-    {} Match date format in input to table date
-    {} Change button sizes / spacing
+    {} Match date format in input to table date.. manipulate in client.js, couldn't figure out how to do it in postgresql {} Change button sizes / spacing
     {} Fix order for all no due dates
     {} Alerts for empty inputs and catch errors